Build haddock documentation of a cabal project

 page as the landing page on hackage, but it will look familiar for you, for

-example here is base
+example here is base package

 content page.

-can now build the content page with a consistent html and
+haddock can now build the content page with a consistent html and

 quickjump index of all local packages, where all header links point to the top